robrich/es6-the-language-and-the-tools-workshop/README.md

 - How to handle libraries that don't support Webpack
 - Multiple entry points
 - Dev- & Prod-time configs
-- ES6 features: class, Promise
+- ES6 features: class, Promise, and ES8's async/await
 - ES6 in modern frameworks
 - Search terms to continue your study